Why you should consider the University Campus Residency

 Teaching Excellence is at our department’s core and with our dedicated efforts to advance the principles and practice of our specialty through original research, we have never been stronger.
 Our research has led to milestone achievements in prehospital care, cardiac arrest, trauma resuscitation, sepsis, medical education, medical toxicology, emergency bedside ultrasound, wilderness medicine and pediatric emergency medicine.

 We currently rank 19th in the nation for NIH funding and with our established resident research program, ScholarQuest, residents are mentored in original research that will improve the quality of care in and outside of the emergency department.

 Our graduates join some of the best emergency medicine groups across the entire country.
 Click to see where our graduates are.

-We are confident that you will discover that UA Emergency Medicine and its University Campus Hospital Residency program will provide you with a unique experience in emergency medicine while training you to be a leader in the field.
+We are confident that you will discover that UArizona Emergency Medicine and its University Campus Hospital Residency program will provide you with a unique experience in emergency medicine while training you to be a leader in the field.

 See you in the emergency department!

 University Campus EM Residency Director

 Contact Veronica Calderon, Emergency Medicine Academic Affairs Program Manager at firstname.lastname@example.org, for more information on our University Campus Emergency Medicine Residency Program.